aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 new lambda.NodejsFunction(this, 'my-handler');
 ```

-By default, the construct will look up for a `index.ts` or `index.js` that exports a `handler`
+By default, the construct will use the name of the defining file and the construct's id to look
-function in the folder named as the construct's id:
+up the entry file:
 ```
 .
-├── my-handler
-|   └── index.ts # exports a function named 'handler'
-├── stack.ts # defines a 'NodeJsFunction' with 'my-handler' as id
+├── stack.ts # defines a 'NodeJsFunction' with 'my-handler' as id ├── stack.handler.ts # exports a function named 'handler'
 ```

 This file is used as "entry" for [Parcel](https://parceljs.org/).
 This means that your code is